Talk

 Review Pending

-It is surprisingly easy to treat LLVM IR as a language of its own right.
-With the right knowledge of how LLVM constructs maps to assembly, one can write blazingly fast code without needing a language at all!
+It is surprisingly easy to treat LLVM IR as a readable and understandable programming language.
+With the right knowledge of how LLVM constructs maps to assembly, one can write blazingly fast code without needing a language (front-end) at all!

 In cases where extreme performance is paramount, such as in High-Frequency Trading (HFT) or High-Performance Computing (HPC), writing code in a level lower than the programming language itself will enable you to harness machine- and context-specific optimisations that language front-ends may fail to realise.